Evengard/wp-oauth-client/readme.txt

 = No SSL restriction =
 *	Login to wordpress using google credentials or any other app without having an SSL or HTTPS enabled site.

-= EVE Online specific features =
-*	One-click login to Wordpress through EVE Online application.
-*	Restrict who logs in - administrators can restrict users which can log in through Eve Online.
-This can be on the basis of user's Corporation Name, Alliance Name and Character Name.
-*	Save the Corporation Name, Alliance Name, Character Name of characters who login to their profiles.
-*	Also takes care of updating the Corporation or Alliance name of the user if it changes.

 == Installation ==